Canberra Supercars rejected, but ‘not dead yet’ - Speedcafe.com

 “It would have required a significant investment from the territory government in infrastructure at Exhibition Park that we were not in a position to make.”

-Turcin Avis’ proposal surmised that the event would be cost neutral within three years, with Angelo Turcin saying that the event is “not dead yet”.
+Turcin Avis’ proposal surmised that the event would be cost neutral within three years, with Russell Avis saying that the event is “not dead yet”.

-“Yes, there would be up-front infrastructure costs involved but our intention was to leverage commitments that had already been made to upgrade the road network and the new Exhibition Park facility,” said Turcin.
+“Yes, there would be up-front infrastructure costs involved but our intention was to leverage commitments that had already been made to upgrade the road network and the new Exhibition Park facility,” said Avis.

 “These [races] are big events in other states and territories; they bring in millions of dollars.